Your first day at Microsoft is supposed to inspire you to change the world.

 “The Welcome app is just one thing,” he says.
 “This is only for new hires.
 There is a lot more we can do in the hire-to-retire space.
 We’re just getting started.”

-Learn more about how Microsoft Human Resources is digitally transforming by watching this interview with Jay Clem.
+Learn more about how Microsoft Human Resources is digitally transforming by watching this interview with Jay Clem and dig into how Microsoft is using PowerApps to rethink its entire approach to business applications.